 Setting this to a very large size can be useful in some situations. e.g. where there is a large distance between the front and back stage print heads.

 The next three are all set in the server under Navigator Server/Configure Device

 Auto-start on IDLE.

-The default state for this item is checked.
-It could just be called “Print the jobs”.
+The default state is checked.
+It could just be called “Print my jobs”.
 Because turning it off stops you from printing anything until you turn it back on.